Portfolio of research dimensions

 Leadership increases as a researcher builds up more experience and takes on more responsibilities, but the seeds are already planted and developed in the supervision of students, the collegial support of colleagues and design of a research line.
 Good leadership is recognised within the individual research group and also generates increased visibility outside of the groups.

-• Role as a people manager in the design of a research group or research consortium
+- Role as a people manager in building a research group or research consortium

 Interdisciplinarity